iivanoo/covid-apps-observer/code/README.md

 ## Usage

-After all requirements are correctly installed, check the contents of the ``data/apps.json`` file.
+After all requirements are correctly installed, check the contents of one of the ``data-<COUNTRY>/apps.json`` files.
 It contains a minimal set of metadata referring to the Android apps you want to analyze.
-The ``data/apps.json`` has the following structure:
+An ``apps.json`` has the following structure:

 ```js
 [